Recession Stocks: What are These and What are Not?

 The lucrative quarterly dividend yield of 7.16% makes it one of the highest paying assets on the market.
 However, be wary of chasing companies based on dividend yields, as some companies will try to attract investors with high dividends to distract from their poor underlying health.

 Recession-proof stocks are classified as stocks of companies that continue to thrive during economic downturns, such as the current stock market pandemic.
-Specific industries, such as consumer goods, food and beverages, are considered recession-resistant because they have been indispensable raw materials.
+Specific industries, such as consumer goods, good food stocks and beverages, are considered recession-resistant because they have been indispensable raw materials.
 The three stocks listed above are diversified pick-ups that offer investors growth and earnings potential.

 As the world grapples with one of the worst health crises in human history, global stock markets have rebounded in the past year.
 Canadian stock markets, especially gold and technology stocks, have soared on COVID and are enjoying excellent returns, even though the broader TSX index has fallen nearly 2 percent this year.
 Recession-proof stocks are more likely to endure difficult economic circumstances, emerge victorious from the crisis, and grow out of their situations, such as lockouts.